pr0k/6_password_strength/README.md

 # Password Strength Calculator

-This program calculates the strength of the password.
+This program calculates and then shows the strength of the password from 1 to 10

 The calculation is based on my own simple algorithm.